melnaquib/alaska/README.md

 # Alaska
+### Great yet Familiar Storage for all cloud users

 ## Alska Exposes Walrus Storage as an indusry standard s3 API compliant storage. target is to reuse existing codebases and tools to be able to work with Walrus.